Hemimorphite: Properties, Facts and Photos

 the mineral hemimorphite

-Hemimorphite is moderately hard and brittle and has a maze of hairline fractures.
-These characteristics make it an extremely difficult mineral to cut.
-For this reason, when used as a gemstone it tends to be polished as a cabochon.
+Hemimorphite is moderately hard and brittle, with a maze of hairline fractures.
+These characteristics make it extremely difficult to cut.
+For this reason, when used as a gemstone, it tends to be polished as a cabochon.

-Blue hemimorphite can resemble the mineral turquoise or is sometimes mistaken for larimar.
+Blue hemimorphite can resemble turquoise or is sometimes mistaken for larimar.
 In China, it's often sold as 'Chinese larimar'.
-I know people who have bought larimar from China only to discover it's hemimorphite.
+There are many cases where people have bought larimar from China only to discover it's hemimorphite.

-Although white or colourless in its purest form, with impurities of copper or iron, hemimorphite can be blue, green or grey.
+Although white or colourless in its purest form, hemimorphite can look blue, green or grey due to impurities of copper or iron.

-Hemimorphite grades 4.5 to 5 on the Mohs scale of mineral hardness.
-It's known to occasionally fluoresce blue under shortwave ultraviolet light.
+Hemimorphite, which grades 4.5 to 5 on the Mohs scale of hardness, is known to occasionally fluoresce blue under shortwave ultraviolet light.

 It can be found in several countries around the world, including on the Belgian-German border, Poland, the USA, North Africa, Thailand, Sardinia, Siberia, Austria, Namibia, Spain, Australia and England.